 Mostly, it was uplifting and joyful; I witnessed people touched by the worst of humanity find the strength to become the best of humanity, who survived and moved forward without anger or malice.
 To witness that and play my small part was a privilege and an honour.

 The most important gift hostages gave me was perspective.
 Even on my worst days, I think to myself, well if this is as bad as it gets, I’m doing ok.
 I’ll always remember a former hostage – who’d been held in a hole under the ground, shackled and in pitch darkness for six months – telling me about the time he hit horrendous traffic on the beltway outside Washington DC.
 “I called my therapist,” he told me, “to tell him I was stuck in traffic, and how amazing that felt.
 To be free, to be able to experience the frustration, it was just the best feeling in the world.”

 Some people have had it really bad during the pandemic; they have lost loved ones, been seriously ill themselves, experienced financial hardship, or suffered isolation.
 Most of us have had a tougher year than normal.
 We will get through this.
 Most people who experience adversity get better without the need for more formal interventions, like medication or counseling.
 Even a majority of those who go onto develop PTSD will eventually recover.
 Humans are pre-programmed to survive – hostages have demonstrated that to me over and over.

 Terry Waite likened his process of recovery to a deep-sea diver’s journey back to the water’s surface.
 Moving fast can be dangerous.
 Go slow and steady, one step, one breath, at a time, and you’ll get there calmly and safely.

-We have so much to learn from former hostages like Terry – let’s apply these five strategies for resilience as we emerge from lockdown and build our new normal.
+We have so much to learn from former hostages like Terry – let’s apply these five strategies for resilience and wellbeing as we emerge from lockdown and build our new normal.